Political apathy: Possible solutions

-One of the possible solutions to voter apathy in the younger generation is increased education.
+Another potential solution to political apathy in the younger generation is lowering the voting age.
 Multiple studies have shown that decreased civic instruction starting in the 1960s has led to decreased young voter turnout.
 In 2014, there was a record-low turnout of adults 18–29 with 20% casting a ballot.
-In 2018, only nine states required at least one year of government or civic education.
-According to a 2018 survey by the Woodrow Wilson National Fellowship Foundation, only one third of Americans could pass a general citizenship test, 13% of young Americans knew when the Constitution was ratified, and less than 50% could identify which countries the United States fought in World War 2.
+In 2018, only nine U.S. states required at least one year of government or civic education.
+A 2018 survey by the Woodrow Wilson National Fellowship Foundation found only one third of Americans could pass a general citizenship test, just 13% of young Americans knew when the Constitution of the United States was ratified, and less than 50% of respondents could accurately identify the member countries of the Axis powers of World War II.
 According to the Tuft study, this has led 20% of young adults to avoid voting due to not knowing enough information to cast a ballot.